Cecil B. DeMille: Final works and unrealized projects

-On November 7, 1954, while in Egypt filming the Exodus sequence for The Ten Commandments, DeMille (who was seventy-three) climbed a 107 ft ladder to the top of the massive Per Rameses set and suffered a serious heart attack.
+On November 7, 1954, while in Egypt filming the Exodus sequence for The Ten Commandments, DeMille (who was 73) climbed a 107 ft ladder to the top of the set and had a serious heart attack.
 Despite the urging of his associate producer, DeMille wanted to return to the set right away.
-DeMille developed a plan with his doctor to allow him to continue directing while reducing his physical stress.
-Although DeMille completed the film, his health was diminished by several more heart attacks.
+He developed a plan with his doctor to allow him to continue directing while reducing his physical stress.
+DeMille completed the film, but his health was diminished by several more heart attacks.
 His daughter Cecilia took over as director as DeMille sat behind the camera with Loyal Griggs as the cinematographer.
-This film would be his last.
+This film was his last.

 Due to his frequent heart attacks, DeMille asked his son-in-law, actor Anthony Quinn, to direct a remake of his 1938 film The Buccaneer.
 DeMille served as executive producer, overseeing producer Henry Wilcoxon.
 Despite a cast led by Charlton Heston and Yul Brynner, the 1958 film The Buccaneer was a disappointment.
-DeMille attended the Santa Barbara premiere of The Buccaneer in December 1958.
-DeMille was unable to attend the Los Angeles premiere of The Buccaneer.
+DeMille attended its Santa Barbara premiere in December 1958.
+He was unable to attend its Los Angeles premiere.
 In the months before his death, DeMille was researching a film biography of Robert Baden-Powell, the founder of the Scout Movement.
 DeMille asked David Niven to star in the film, but it was never made.
-DeMille also was planning a film about the space race as well as another biblical epic about the Book of Revelation.
-DeMille's autobiography was mostly completed by the time DeMille died and was published in November 1959.
+DeMille also was planning a film about the space race and a biblical epic based on the Book of Revelation.
+His autobiography was mostly complete when he died, and was published in November 1959.